How to Extract (Unzip) Tar Bz2 File

 tar: Exiting with failure status due to previous errors

-The --wildcards option allows you to extract files from a tar.bz2 file based on a wildcard pattern.
-The pattern must be quoted to prevent the shell from interpreting it.
+You can also extract files from a tar.bz2 file based on a wildcard pattern, by using the --wildcards option and quoting the pattern to prevent the shell from interpreting it.

-For example, to extract only the files whose names end in .md (Markdown files), you would use:
+For example, to extract files whose names end in .md (Markdown files), you would use:

 tar -xf archive.tar.bz2 --wildcards '*.md'